 6. Battle of Culloden was fought 16 April 1746 near Inverness, Scotland.

-7. Peter Hairston listed in 1747 church records in Ivy Creek, Goochland County.
+7. Peter Hairston listed in a March 1747 church letter in Ivy Creek, Goochland County.

 9. Wills of Samuel and Andrew Hairston state that Samuel, Andrew and Robert were brothers.